Rising Inflation, Falling Peso Dominate Outlook

-Data shows that 2016 growth in Mexico eased to 2.2% from 2.5% in 2015.
+Data shows that 2016 growth in Mexico eased to 2.2 percent from 2.5 percent in 2015.
 “Amid policy tightening and Trump-related uncertainty, growth is likely to slide to around 1% this year,” Lawrence Brainard, chief economist with London-based Lombard Street Research wrote in a note to clients on February 17th.

-Headline inflation, which spiked to 4.7% in January will probably touch 6% before ending the year around 5.5%, Lombard Street notes.
-The sharp rise was largely due to the lagged effects of depreciation of the peso that slid 20% between September 2016 and its low point in January of this year.
+Headline inflation, which spiked to 4.7 percent in January will probably touch 6% before ending the year around 5.5%, Lombard Street notes.
+The sharp rise was largely due to the lagged effects of the depreciation of the peso that slid 20% between September 2016 and its low point in January of this year.

 NAFTA Negotiations Likely Under Trump

 There remains an obvious dominance of complicated global value chains that exist within the US-Mexican trade.
 Most notably in autos and its respective and parts.